willdone1337/lm_az/README.md

 ## Training Details

 - For Llama finetuning, components such as k_proj, v_proj, etc., were utilized.
 In this context, c_proj or attn_proj was employed.
-- Training took place on a GPU for a few hours, utilizing a batch size of 4 and spanning over 3 epochs.
+- Training took place on a GPU for a few hours, utilizing a batch size of 4 and over 3 epochs.
 - The training loss reached 1.02, while the evaluation loss is 0.96.

 ## Examples